zdravkov/kendo-docs/api/dataviz/qrcode.md

 ---
-nav_title: kendo.dataviz.ui.QRCode
+title: kendo.dataviz.ui.QRCode
-title: Configuration, methods and events of Kendo UI DataViz QRCode
+page_title: Configuration, methods and events of Kendo UI DataViz QRCode
 description: Learn the configuration options for QRCode widget, set its options, use methods properly.
 ---